Stojj2/Portfolio-Project-1/README.md

 ## Features

 - Navigation bar
-  -  Navigationbar that will help the user navigate to different sections of the page
+  - Navigation bar that will help the user navigate to different sections of the page
   - Navigation bar will always be vissible
+  - The buttons on the navigation bar will be highlighted when hovered on

 - Biggest challenges
    - Three informative boxes with the biggest challenges of populating a new world